mwo-dk/ssndk/README.md

 1. ```validate: bool -> string -> ValidationResult```, performs simple validation of a given danish social security number.
 The arguments are:
 * ```useModula11Check```, boolean flag telling whether to perform the modula 11 check, that was required in older social security numbers.
+* ```repairDayInMonth```, boolean flag telling whether to repair the day in the month of the according to [this specification](https://www.cpr.dk/media/17535/erstatningspersonnummerets-opbygning.pdf)
 * ```ssn```, the social security number as a string.

   The outcome of the validation is represented by ```validationResult```